Four Things You Need To Know About Roof Decking

-Rotted plywood can cause a number of issues.
 Rotted plywood cannot support the weight of a roof the way healthy wood can, nor can it safely grip the nails put into the roof and keep them held firm.

-- Trying to apply shingles on rotten wood can cause the roof to shift, which can in turn lead to more leaks.
+- Trying to apply shingles on rotten wood can cause the roof to shift, which can, in turn, lead to more leaks.

 While the added cost of replacing plywood can be expensive, it will still be far less expensive than the problems that rotting or leaking sheathing will cause.
 It’s best to absorb the cost now to save money and prevent damage down the road.